pelithne/AKS_Baseline_Deepdive/04-workload-protection.md

 ![Screenshot](/images/hubandspokewithpeeringBastionJumpboxFirewallaksvirtualnetlinkandacrandinternalloadbalancerandapplicationgwandkeyvault.jpg)

- ### Add a secret to Azure Keyvault
+ ### 4.2.4 Add a Secret to Azure Keyvault

+> [!IMPORTANT]
- ### NOTE: Because the keyvault is isolated in a VNET, you need to access it from the jumphost.
+> Because the keyvault is isolated in a VNET, you need to access it from the jumphost.
 Please log in to the jump host, and set a few environment variables (or load all environment variables you stored in a file):

  ````
 RG=AKS_Security_RG